Note: Some names have been changed in this treatment.

 Another faction of experts accepts shaking as a cause of the symptoms, but questions the doctrine of immediate symptoms.

-“The serious symptoms can be immediate, and they often are, but the common knowledge that they must be is not uniformly correct,” says Dr. Mary Gilliland, a forensic pathologist whose interest in SBS began more than a decade ago.
+“The serious symptoms can be immediate, and they often are, but the common knowledge that they must be is not uniformly correct,” says forensic pathologist Gilliland, whose interest in SBS began more than a decade ago.
 Now at the East Carolina University School of Medicine, Gilliland studied a collection of infant shaking and slamming cases autopsied by herself and 18 other forensic pathologists working in Texas during the 1980s.
 In a paper published in the Journal of Forensic Sciences in 1998, she reported that serious symptoms emerged more than a day after the injury in 22 of the 76 cases.

 Gilliland’s findings are consistent with what’s known about adult head injuries: Doctors for centuries have recognized the “lucid interval,” the period after a blow to the head when the patient might appear perfectly normal, only to collapse hours later when bleeding or swelling inside the skull reaches a critical point.